Change the time range

 This search returns events for general errors across all your logs, not just Web access logs.
 (If your sample data file is more than a day old, you can still get these results by selecting Custom time and entering the last date for which you have data.)
 Scroll through the search results.
 There are more mySQL database errors and some 404 errors.
 You ask the intern to get you a cup of coffee while you contact the Web team about the 404 errors and the IT Operations team about the recurring server errors.

 |Storm also provides options for users to select to search a continuous stream of incoming events:

-For more information about your time range options, see Change the time range of your search" in the core Splunk product documentation.
+For more information about your time range options, see "Select time ranges to apply to your search" in the Splunk Enterprise documentation.